 – Simon Jenner, Fringe Review

-A new, laugh out loud funny, poignant, solo play presented by Pauline O’Driscoll Productions, written by Mark Evans with contributions by Pauline O’Driscoll, directed by Tom Kibbe and performed by Pauline O’Driscoll.
+A new, laugh out loud funny, poignant, solo play presented by Pauline O’Driscoll Productions, written by Mark Evans and Pauline O’Driscoll, directed by Tom Kibbe and performed by Pauline O’Driscoll.

 Like Jacques, in Shakespeare’s “As You Like It” Mam divides her life into seven ages:- the Infant, the schoolboy, the lover, the soldier, the justice, the old Man and the invalid but puts her own spin on it resulting in an intimate, topical, relevant, bittersweet exploration of all that it means to be a mother.
 The highs, the lows, the frustrations, the joys, the sacrafices, the mistakes and the rewards.